Search

 - Getting stuck on a particular piece of the problem and not being able to move forward.

-With a problem broken down, your interviewer wants to see how you can solve each of the constituent pieces.
+With a problem broken down, your interviewer wants to see how you can solve each of the pieces of the problem.
 This is where your knowledge of the Core Concepts comes into play.
 You should be able to describe how you would solve each piece of the problem, and how those pieces fit together into a cohesive whole.

 The most common ways that candidates fail with this competency are: